PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Leaderboard/Unity Leaderboards.md

 ### Getting the Leaderboard Data

 You can also check your Leaderboard data entries from the test harness using the *LeaderboardDataRequest*.
 You can find this in the *Leaderboards* tab on your *Test Harness*.
 This request gives you a lot of control over the entries it will return, however you are only concerned with the leaderboard *Short Code*, and the *entry count* (the number of entries this request will return).
-You can check out more information about this request [here](https://api.gamesparks.net/#leaderboarddatarequest).
+You can check out more information about this request [here](/API Documentation/Request API/Leaderboards/LeaderboardDataRequest.md).
 When you send the request you will see the list of Leaderboard entries returned on the inspector on the right.Now you are ready to start sending and receiving Leaderboard data in Unity.

 ![l](img/UT/4.png)

 ### Getting the Leaderboard Data in Unity

-You have already seen how to send a logEventRequest, in Unity, in the previous tutorial on Cloud Code.
-You can check out [here](/Getting Started/Using Cloud Code/Unreal Cloud Code.md).
+You have already seen how to send a logEventRequest, in Unity, in the previous tutorial on Cloud Code, which you can check out [here](/Getting Started/Using Cloud Code/Unreal Cloud Code.md).
 The code is as follows:

 ```
 new GameSparks.Api.Requests.LogEventRequest().SetEventKey("SUBMIT_SCORE").SetEventAttribute("SCORE", "1234").Send((response) => {